coq-community/huffman/README.md

 decode code c;;
 ```

-Some information on the development is available at:
+Some information on the development is available on the [web][website].

-ftp://ftp-sop.inria.fr/marelle/Laurent.Thery/Huffman/index.html
+In particular, a [note][note] in PDF describes the formalization.

-In particular, the following note describes the formalization:
+[website]: ftp://ftp-sop.inria.fr/marelle/Laurent.Thery/Huffman/index.html

-ftp://ftp-sop.inria.fr/marelle/Laurent.Thery/Huffman/Note.pdf
+[note]: ftp://ftp-sop.inria.fr/marelle/Laurent.Thery/Huffman/Note.pdf